Updated on 8th December 2025 | 1:27 pm | #CATScoreVSPercentile

 Looking for top MBA colleges with a CAT score?
 Check out the extensive list of top MBA B-schools and their expected cut-offs for 2025

-The first question that pops up for any first-time CAT taker is, “What is CAT percentile and score?
+The first question most first-time CAT takers ask is, "What exactly are CAT marks and CAT percentile?"

 The CAT scaled score is evaluated based on CAT marks, whereas the CAT Percentile is the total percentage of candidates who secured less than or equal to a specific candidate’s score.
-This brings us to the question: How much do you need to score in CAT to get a 99%ile?
+This naturally leads to the next big question: how many marks do you actually need in CAT to score 99, 95, or 90 percentile?
+To understand the targets clearly, check out our detailed guide on the Expected CAT Score for 99,95,90 Percentile.

 The CAT percentile represents a candidate’s relative performance compared to all other test-takers.
 It does not reflect the actual marks (raw scores) but instead indicates the percentage of candidates who scored less than or equal to you.
 In simple terms, if you secure a 95 percentile, it means you performed better than 95% of all CAT 2025 aspirants.